What do writers do? To be a screenwriter, all you have to do is write, and many people struggle with doing that consistently.

 Some professional screenwriters swear by outlining while others say it’s overrated.
 You don’t necessarily have to outline to create a good script, but if you’re having trouble knowing how to write every day, then it can be a good habit to implement.

-The outline can guide you through your screenplay, so you know precisely what you need to write next.
+A script outline can guide you through your screenplay, so you know precisely what you need to write next.
 However, you shouldn’t feel confined to the outline.
 You may come up with a better idea down the road.
 That’s fantastic!
 An outline can just help you get the motors in your brain moving.

 Build a Writing Routine